China Global Television Network

-China Global Television Network (CGTN) is the international division of state media outlet China Central Television (CCTV), headquartered in Beijing, China.
-CGTN broadcasts six news and general interest channels in five languages.
-CGTN is under the control of the Central Propaganda Department of the Chinese Communist Party.
+China Global Television Network (CGTN) is one of three branches of state-run China Media Group and the international division of China Central Television (CCTV).
+Headquartered in Beijing, CGTN broadcasts news in multiple languages.
+CGTN is under the control of the Publicity Department of the Chinese Communist Party.

-Media regulators, journalist advocacy groups, and others have accused CGTN of broadcasting propaganda and disinformation on behalf of the Chinese government, and airing forced confessions.
+Several media regulators and journalist advocacy groups have accused CGTN of broadcasting propaganda and disinformation on behalf of the Chinese government, and airing forced confessions.

 History

 CGTN grew out of CCTV's all-English channel, known as CCTV-9 or CCTV International, launched in 2000 and renamed CCTV News in 2010.
 Channels in other languages were launched during the mid and late 2000s.
-In December 2016, the six non-Chinese language television channels under CCTV International were rebranded to bear the CGTN name.
+On 1 January 2017, the six non-Chinese language television channels under CCTV International were rebranded to bear the CGTN name.
+In 2018, CGTN was brought under the umbrella of the China Media Group.
 By 2022, CGTN had built a network of social media influencers, according to the Associated Press.

-Observers have noted that the "aim [of CGTN] is to influence public opinion overseas in order to nudge foreign governments into making policies favourable towards China’s Communist party" through subtle means.
-Researchers Thomas Fearon and Usha M. Rodrigues argued that CGTN has a "dichotomous role as a credible media competing for audience attention on the world stage, and a vital government propaganda organ domestically."
+Launching CGTN was intended to create a global outlet expressing Chinese government perspectives on global news, with the idea that it could compete in a niche similar to BBC or CNN.
+Observers have noted that the "aim [of CGTN] is to influence public opinion overseas in order to nudge foreign governments into making policies favourable towards China's Communist party" through subtle means.
+Australian researchers Thomas Fearon and Usha M. Rodrigues argued that CGTN has a "dichotomous role as a credible media competing for audience attention on the world stage, and a vital government propaganda organ domestically."